-What we do UK work Our activism Using evidence from our clinics we advocate tirelessly for those unable to access the medical care they need.
+Our activism Using evidence from our clinics we advocate tirelessly for those unable to access the medical care they need.
 With over 10 years of experience treating excluded people in the UK, we campaign for policies and practices that give everyone the right to healthcare, regardless of immigration status or income.
-We advocate for refused asylum seekers, pregnant women and children to be exempt from healthcare charges.
-Our work also highlights the need for more robust and comprehensive healthcare provision for survivors of torture, FGM, domestic violence and sexual violence.
 Our policy recommendations Full access to free primary, emergency and other essential care for everyone living in the UK.
 Exemptions from healthcare charges for children, pregnant women and refused asylum seekers living in the UK.
 NHS information should not be shared with the Home Office and accessing treatment should never be used as a means of immigration enforcement.
-Health professionals should be supported to take care of all patients regardless of their administrative status.
-Right to Care project Funded by Trust for London, this project focuses on improving access to healthcare for excluded people in the UK through alliances and partnerships.
-The project includes: Training medical students and professionals on meeting the needs of vulnerable people and creating a body of medical students to champion this cause and train their peers.
-Providing guidance, resources, and training to healthcare commissioners, providers and public health bodies to improve unmet health needs of vulnerable populations across London.
-Research and policy work to support our advocacy programme.
-If you are a medical student, a medical school or healthcare professional, contact Anna to find out more about the Right to Care training.
-If you are a healthcare commissioner, provider (including GP practices) or public health body in London, contact Anna to find out more about free training, resources and support to improve access to healthcare.
+Health professionals should be supported to take care of all patients regardless of their administrative status. #StopSharing campaign Our #StopSharing campaign calls on NHS Digital to STOP making our NHS doctors into border guards.
+Fear should never be a reason not to see a doctor but the UK Government has arranged a deal with NHS Digital, the body charged with safeguarding NHS patient records, that allows the Home Office to access vulnerable patients’ information for immigration enforcement.
+This means many patients are too afraid to access healthcare, confidentiality is compromised and doctors are being unknowingly forced into being border guards.
+Add your voice and sign the petition here!
+Safe Surgeries initiative Our Safe Surgeries work focuses on improving access to healthcare for excluded people in the UK through alliances, awareness-raising and capacity-building.
+The project includes: Training clinical and non-clinical NHS professionals on meeting the needs of vulnerable migrants and creating a body of students and professionals to champion this cause and train their peers; Building a supportive network of GP practices who commit to being Safe Surgeries for everyone in their community; Providing guidance, resources, and training to healthcare commissioners, providers and public health bodies to improve healthcare access of vulnerable populations; Research and policy work to support our advocacy programme.
+If you are a healthcare professional, provider, commissioner or public health body, contact Jennie to find out more about what Safe Surgeries can offer you.